3. What Size Internet Law Firm Is Right For You?

 In addition, there’s the extra time factor.

-Junior attorneys with 6 or 7 years of “experience” at a large law firm may never have tried a case in court, drafted an e-commerce contract from scratch, or negotiated any business deal.
+Junior attorneys with 6 or 7 years of “experience” at a large law firm may never have tried a case in court, drafted an e-commerce contract from scratch, or negotiated any online business deal.
 Some serve as gofers or paralegals for senior attorneys instead of being real lawyers practicing law.

 If you’re involved with a lawsuit or need Internet legal documents drafted, these junior attorneys will take more time than an Internet lawyer at a small law firm that does this type of work nearly every day.